 Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

-stay of collection.
-This rule discusses the responsibility of
+stay of collection, this rule discusses the responsibility of

-Reasons Supporting Proposal: To recognize chapter 256, Laws of 2006.
+Reasons Supporting Proposal: To recognize 2010 legislation.

 Statutory Authority for Adoption: RCW 82.32.300 and 82.01.060(2).

 Rule is not necessitated by federal law, federal or state court decision.

 Name of Agency Personnel Responsible for Drafting: Kristine Rompa, 1025 Union Avenue S.E., Suite #544, Olympia, WA, (360) 570-6116; Implementation: Alan R. Lynn, 1025 Union Avenue S.E., Suite #544, Olympia, WA, (360) 570-6125; and Enforcement: Gilbert Brewer, 1025 Union Avenue S.E., Suite #544, Olympia, WA, (360) 570-6147.

 Alan R. Lynn